Pujols moves to Dodgers, disputes Angels' everyday claims - WHIZ News

 The most prolific hitter of his generation batted .198 with five homers and 12 RBIs this year while playing in 24 of the Angels’ 29 games, and he is in a 7-for-43 slump since April 20.

-With Bellinger still sidelined by a hairline leg fracture, Pujols could play first base to fill in for Max Muncy, who occasionally moves to third base to give a day off to Justin Turner.
-Muncy can even play second base, which will be fluid for at least four weeks with Gavin Lux moving to shortstop while Seager heals.
+With Bellinger still sidelined by a hairline leg fracture, Pujols will play first base as a backup to Max Muncy, who moved to second base on Monday night with Gavin Lux filling in at shortstop.
+Lux is likely to be the Dodgers’ everyday shortstop while Seager heals for the next several weeks, and Muncy also plays third base occasionally to give a day off to Justin Turner.

-Pujols has made only 41 career plate appearances as a pinch-hitter, but the Dodgers must be hoping he will provide a threat in spot situations as well.
-And the right-handed-hitting Pujols conceivably could help the Dodgers to hit left-handed pitching, an area in which their lineup is below the major league average.
+Pujols has only 41 career plate appearances as a pinch-hitter, but the Dodgers are hoping he will provide a threat in spot situations as well.
+The right-handed-hitting Pujols could help the Dodgers to hit left-handed pitching, an area in which their lineup is below the major league average.

-The Dodgers have been successful in recent seasons in getting contributions from several major league elder statesmen near the close of their careers, including Chase Utley and David Freese.
-Pujols’ leadership and example have been praised by Mike Trout and other key Angels, even while his overall offensive numbers dipped to below-average levels.
+The Dodgers have a long organizational history of getting solid contributions from baseball greats near the close of their careers, most recently Chase Utley and David Freese.
+Pujols’ leadership and example were praised by Mike Trout and the Angels even while his offensive numbers dipped to below-average levels a half-decade ago.

 Right-hander Tony Gonsolin was transferred to the 60-day injured list to make room on the 40-man roster for Pujols.
-The Dodgers also activated new infielder Yoshi Tsutsugo on Monday.
+The Dodgers also activated new infielder Yoshi Tsutsugo and left-hander David Price, who missed 17 games with a strained left hamstring.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports